iamtekeste/awesome-hbo-now/readme.md

 # Awesome HBO NOW
-> Chrome extension to make [HBONOW](https://www.hbonow.com/) more awesome than it already is by adding missing features.
+> Chrome extension to make [HBO NOW](https://www.hbonow.com/) more awesome than it already is by adding missing features.